Kazan school shooting: Gun control proposals

 President Vladimir Putin expressed condolences to the relatives of the victims and ordered the government to tighten the country's gun laws.
 Vasily Piskaryov, chairman of the State Duma Committee on Security and Anti-Corruption, said a draft bill for tougher restrictions on obtaining a gun license would be considered on 12 May by a working group and that the bill could be considered in the first reading by the State Duma on 18 May.
 The bill, which was submitted to the State Duma in December 2020, prohibits citizens with two or more convictions, or citizens who have been caught drunk driving, from receiving a license to own weapons.

 Secretary of the General Council of United Russia, Andrey Turchak, stressed the need to toughen legislation on gun trafficking and find better approaches to protect schools.
 State Duma Chairman Vyacheslav Volodin expressed the need for a procedure to prevent unstable citizens from obtaining weapons.
 He also expressed the need for tougher responsibility on those who distribute false certificates to obtain weapons.

 Human Rights ombudsman Tatyana Moskalkova proposed raising the age to obtain a weapon to 21.

 Director of the National Guard of Russia, Viktor Zolotov, proposed a mandatory psychological test when receiving a permit for a firearm.
 He also proposed raising the age to obtain a permit to 21.

 Other legislation

 Volodin said the shooting introduced the need to discuss anonymity on the Internet in order to reduce extremist and violent content.

+Prison life

+On 30 June 2026, an 18-year-old girl from Moscow married Galyaviev in the prison.
+They exchanged rings and had a date.
+They first started talking when she was around 14 years old by sending letters, and she attended the trial and visited the perpetrator in prison.